arpanhazraisi/langchain_llm/README.md

 ## Set up virtual env

 **Approach 1** <br />
-Conda to create venv
+Conda to create venv <br />
 Advantage:
 - All the packages and env are properly managed through Anaconda
-- It helps to create env with Python version directly even when base version is different.
+- It helps to create env with Python version directly even when base version is different. <br />
 Disadvantage: Conda needs to be installed.
 ### Through anaconda prompt
 - $ conda create -p langchain_env  python=3.9 -y